alexhallam/wodds/README.md

 use.
 This is a rebranding of a what I think is a powerful modern statistical tool.

-In this system alliteration is exploited to the fullest!
+In this system the `wodd name` uses alliteration to the fullest!

 ```
 (M)edian or middle